zhxing611/The-depth-intergrated-2D-numerical-model/README.md

 Telephone number: 00186-0411-84763189

-Program language: Fortran language

-Hardware required and software required: Fortran language compiler

 Program size: 22.3 MB

-Description: The depth-averaged 2D hydrodynamic model is further modified by introducing treatment technology of wet-dry boundary and considering vegetation effects base on a two-dimensional numerical model for hydrodynamics and sediment transport.
+Description: The depth-averaged 2D hydrodynamic model is further modified by introducing treatment technology of wet-dry boundary and considering vegetation effects base on a two-dimensional numerical model for hydrodynamics and sediment transport (HydroSed2D).

+# Prerequisite Software and data
+(1) Mesh generator （Gmsh is used in present model）

+(2) Fortran language compiler

+(3) Data post-processing software, e.g., Matlab, Tecplot, Microsoft office
-# The-depth-intergrated-2D-numerical-model
+# Installation